 Both 50k input resistors (R1, R3) create the path to ground of the base current, the input needs to be coupled so not to disturb the internal biasing, hence the input impedance is dominated by these resistors and set to 50K.

 The differential amplifier Long Tailed Pair (Q2, Q4) gain is adjusted by two gain-setting resistors 1.35K + 150Ω (R5 + R5).
 External pins 1 and 8 provide access to adjust the gain from 20(min) to 200(max).

 The voltage Gain can be calculated under quiescent conditions (no input signal applied) as follows:

-- The current mirror formed by Q5 and Q6 generates equal currents in both sides of the LTP.
-This current is called "i".
+- The current mirror formed by Q5 and Q6 generates equal currents on both sides of the LTP.
+This current is labeled "I".

-Due to the current mirror, the current intensity through R8 is equal to 2i, neglecting the current (i7) through the two 15K resistors (R6, R7), which are large impedances compared to other ports of the circuit, thereby:
+Due to the current mirror, the current intensity through R8 is equal to 2I, neglecting the current (i7) through the two 15K resistors (R6, R7), which are large impedances compared to other parts of the circuit, thereby:

 In the figure above, is easy to see that if i7=0 then:

 This formula can also be rewritten in a more generic way as:

 Where Z1-5 and Z1-8 are the impedances between the respective pins.

 - Without any external components, it has a gain of Gv = 2x15K/(150+1350) = 20 (26 dB).